Reinvest24 Review Summary

-As this is a rather time-consuming task, we've done the heavy lifting for you.
+This task is rather time-consuming, so we've done the heavy lifting for you.
 We’ve completed background checks on senior staff and sifted through Reinvest’s contract, and presented our findings below:

 Who Runs the Company?

 Reinvest24 is led by CEO Tanel Orro, who has been with the company since its inception.
-Before working with Reinvest24, Tanel previously worked at LHV bank as a sales manager.
-Tanel has a team of at least 10 people who help him grow the platform.
+Before working with Reinvest24, Tanel worked at LHV bank as a sales manager.
+Tanel has a team of at least ten who help him grow the platform.

 Who is Reinvest24’s Legal Owner?

-The Reinvest24 platform is owned by the Reinvest24 Holding, which is owned by the Tina KVB OÜ real estate agency, which takes responsibility for the due diligence of the properties.
+The Reinvest24 platform is owned by Reinvest24 Holding, which is owned by JoinEstate OÜ (72%) and Kirsan (18%).

 Are There Any Suspicious Terms and Conditions?

-We don’t need to tell you that reading a finance platform’s T&Cs, word for word, isn’t a particularly enjoyable task.
-And it probably won’t surprise you to hear that most investors and fellow P2P bloggers don’t actually do this before they invest...
+We don’t need to tell you that reading a finance platform’s T&Cs, word for word isn’t a delightful task.
+And it probably won’t surprise you to hear that most investors and fellow P2P bloggers don’t do this before they invest...
 But, at P2P Empire, we know the importance of doing this if we are to provide the best quality information to our investors.

 16.1.
 Fees You Should be Aware of

-Managing properties, maintaining the platform, dealing with contracts and researching new investment opportunities all costs Reinvest time and money.
+Managing properties, maintaining the platform, dealing with contracts, and researching new investment opportunities all costs Reinvest time and money.
 So, yep, you guessed it!
 Reinvest24 needs to make money too.
-But how does the platform do this?Reinvest24 charges its investors a 2% fee of the principal investment amount.
+But how does the platform do this?Reinvest24 charges its investors a 1% fee of the principal investment amount.